Brazil keeps search for striker against Peru at Copa America - WHIZ News

-SAO PAULO (AP) — Brazil coach Tie has hinted he’ll continue searching for his ideal strike force in Thursday’s Copa America game against Peru.
+SAO PAULO (AP) — Brazil coach Tite has hinted he’ll continue searching for his ideal strike force in Thursday’s Copa America game against Peru.

 Tite tested Everton Ribeiro, Everton and Gabriel Barbosa up front at practice on Tuesday instead of Lucas Paquetá, Richarlison and Gabriel Jesus, who started in Brazil’s 3-0 win over Venezuela in the tournament opener on Sunday.